 • Strong gusts of warm wind

-• Thunder is a sound phenomenon that is often accompanied by lightning.
+• Thunder is a sound phenomenon that is often accompanied by lightning

-• After the rain comes a rainbow
+• After the rain a rainbow appears

 Each season of the year is unique and beautiful in its own way: